 In the summer in North America and in the fall in Ireland, the plant is pulled up with a rake at low tide, and dried in the sun.
-Irish Moss varies in color from dark purple to yellowish brown.
+Irish moss varies in color from dark purple to yellowish brown.
 It keeps for many years if not exposed to moisture.

-Irish Moss can hold 30 times its weight in water.
-This property makes Irish Moss an excellent remedy for respiratory and digestive complaints.
+Irish moss can hold 30 times its weight in water.
+This property makes Irish moss an excellent remedy for respiratory and digestive complaints.
 Irish moss is an expectorant, which makes it useful in the treatment of lung conditions such as irritating coughs, bronchitis and other breathing problems.
 Always soak in water before use!

-In recent history, the primary use of Irish Moss as a healing herb, was in helping speed recovery from debilitating illness, especially T.B. and pneumonia.
+The primary use of Irish moss as a healing herb is in helping speed recovery from debilitating illness, especially T.B. and pneumonia.

-Research has shown that Irish Moss has anti-viral properties and may be useful in treating influenza and the mumps.
-Studies support the herb’s value in treating ulcers and reports say that Irish Moss can be considered an anti-coagulant (blood thinner).
+Research has shown that Irish moss has anti-viral properties and may be useful in treating influenza and the mumps.
+Studies support the herb’s value in treating ulcers and reports say that Irish moss can be considered an anti-coagulant (blood thinner).

-The extract known as carrageenan is used as a vegetarian alternative to gelatin and is added to everything from yogurt to ice cream.
+The man-made extract known as carrageenan is used as a vegetarian alternative to gelatin and is added to everything from yogurt to ice cream.
 Carrageenan has undergone many long-term dietary studies but results are not clear.
 While some reports indicate that carrageenan safely passes through GI tracts without adverse effect, other studies have observed colitis-like disease and tumor promotion.
-We can assume that Irish Moss is safe, but perhaps the processed extracts can be harmful when over-used.
+We can assume that Irish moss is safe, but perhaps the processed extracts can be harmful when over-used.
 This is just one example of how isolating a substance from a healthy food can be harmful.